 How to use this information

 Overwhelmed by this list?
-Here are some ideas for you:
+Here’s an idea for you:

 For more practical information on why older adults fall and how you can prevent falls, see my article Why Older People Fall & How to Reduce Fall Risk .
 You can also learn more about clinically proven exercises that reduce falls here.